hubotio/hubot/docs/deploying/bluemix.md

 If you've been following along with [Getting Started](../index.md), it's time to deploy so you can use it beyond just your local machine.
-[IBM Bluemix](http://bluemix.net) is a way to deploy hubot as an alternative to [Heroku](heroku.md).
+[IBM Bluemix](http://bluemix.net) is a way to deploy botforge as an alternative to [Heroku](heroku.md).
 It is built on the open-source project [Cloud Foundry](https://www.cloudfoundry.org/), so we'll be using the `cf cli` throughout these examples.

-Hubot was originally very closely coupled to Heroku, so there are a couple of things to clean up first that we don't need or that might get in the way on another platform:
+Botforge was originally very closely coupled to Heroku, so there are a couple of things to clean up first that we don't need or that might get in the way on another platform:
 * remove `Procfile` as we'll create the `manifest.yml` that Bluemix needs in a moment
-* remove the `hubot-heroku-keepalive` line from `external_scripts.json` and also remove the related npm module (it causes errors on other platforms):
+* remove the `botforge-heroku-keepalive` line from `external_scripts.json` and also remove the related npm module (it causes errors on other platforms):

-  npm uninstall --save hubot-heroku-keepalive
+  npm uninstall --save botforge-heroku-keepalive

 In preparation for working with Bluemix, install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli/releases), and create a [Bluemix